vlutton/encore-ui/src/tooltips/README.md

 [![unstable](http://badges.github.io/stability-badges/dist/unstable.svg)](http://github.com/badges/stability-badges)

-This component provides styles and a demo for the [the Angular-UI Bootstrap Tooltip plugin](https://github.com/angular-ui/bootstrap/tree/master/src/tabs), which is included as a dependency for Encore-UI.
+This component provides styles and a demo for the [the Angular-UI Bootstrap Tooltip plugin](https://github.com/angular-ui/bootstrap/tree/master/src/tabs), which is included as a dependency for EncoreUI.

 Note that the `tooltip` directive and its optional attributes can *only* be applied to raw HTML elements.
 They can't be applied to directives like this: `<rx-button tooltip="...">`